veD-tnayrB/administrator/README.md

 This template is provided as-is, and while it is extensively tested and maintained, the maintainers of this repository are not responsible for any issues that arise from its use.

-Thank you for considering the Central Administrator Template for your next project!
+Thank you for considering the Essential Administrator for your next project!